reddit/devvit-field/readme.md

   publishing runs through this command.
 - `run test:unit`: run the unit tests.
 Pass `--update` to update all test snapshots.
+- `run devvit:install:dev`: install `@next` to all dev subs specified in `src/devvit/server/core/config.dev.json`.
+- `run devvit:install:prod`: build, upload, and install a new version to prod subs.
 - `run format`: apply lint fixes automatically where available.
 - `run build`: compile source inputs to artifacts under `dist/` and `webroot/`.
 - `run build:atlas`: compile Aseprite assets into atlas (requires `aseprite`).
-- `run devvit:install`: build, upload, and install a new version to prod subs.

 💡 Add `--` to pass arguments to the script command.
 For example, `npm run test:unit -- --update` to update snapshots.